postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

     > You can also import an API definition from a code repository.
 Learn more about [importing and exporting](/docs/getting-started/importing-and-exporting-data/).

 1. Confirm the name, format, and what you would like your data to import as.
+1. Select **Generate collection from this API** if you want to automatically generate a collection from an API definition and add it to the API.
 1. Select **Import** to bring your data into Postman.

 > You can configure your **Import Settings**, which will differ depending on your API specification.